enertial/streamdeck-dcs-interface/README.md

 You must call this file from the [Developer Command Prompt for VS](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) in order for the Visual C++ target build step to work.

 You may also need to install the Boost C++ library as it is used by the base Streamdeck SDK.
+Current version was built with Visual Studio Community 2019 and Boost 1.55.0.